 The general meeting of shareholders in the Netherlands

 As in the UK, the body of the general meeting of shareholders in the Netherlands plays a major role in the Netherlands.
 The managing director of a Dutch B.V. is entitled to call the general meeting of shareholders.
 The shareholders’ meeting is the body that appoints the managing director.
 In general, however, it is important to note that in the Netherlands a legal entity can also be the managing director of a B.V., whereas in other jursidictions only natural persons (and therefore no companies) can be appointed as managing director.
 In the Netherlands it is even often the case that a legal person is the managing director of a B.V.
-For more information on shareholders’ meetings under Dutch law, you are welcome to have a look at our blog, which contains further features about this important body in Dutch company law.
+For more information on shareholders’ meetings under Dutch law, you are welcome to take a look at our blog, which contains further features about this important body in Dutch company law.
 It is also possible in the Netherlands that foreign persons can be appointed as directors of a Dutch B.V.
-So even if you live outside of the Netherlands, you can still become a director of a Dutch B.V.
+So even if you live outside the Netherlands, you can still become a director of a Dutch B.V.
+Our Dutch attorneys will explain more about the management in the Netherlands and would be happy to be of assistance.

 Power of instruction of the general meeting of shareholders in the Netherlands